prologin/concours-site/README.md

 ## Tips and tricks

+* Each time you manualy add an user or edit an username, you shall use `python manage.py sync_profiles` to enforce data consistency.
-* On recent systems using Python 3 as default, replace all `python` invocation by `python2` or equivalent.
+* On old systems using Python 2 as default, replace all `python` invocation by `python3` or equivalent.
 Better: use virtualenv.
 * If the `settings.py.example` file changed, you may want to adapt your `settings.py` consequently.
 * Retriving some team members pictures: `cd team/static/team/ && wget http://www.prologin.org/files/team.zip && unzip team.zip && rm team.zip && cd ../../`